MicrosoftDocs/cpp-docs/docs/windows/how-to-use-the-windows-10-sdk-in-a-windows-desktop-application.md

      ![Review Solution Actions](../windows/media/retargetingwindowssdk2.PNG "RetargetingWindowsSDK2")

-3. In the **Target Platform Version** dropdown list, choose the version of the Windows 10 SDK you want to target, or choose 8.1 if you don't want to make any changes.
+3. In the **Target Platform Version** dropdown list, choose the version of the Windows 10 SDK you want to target.
 Choose the OK button to apply the change.

      Note that 8.1 in this context refers to the Windows SDK version, which is also backwardly compatible with Windows 8, Windows Server 2012, Windows 7, Windows Server 2008, and Windows Vista.